-[00:42:36] Scott Nelson: And you know, one of the things that Cicero brings up at the beginning of De Auditore applies even more forcefully in our day than it did in his time.
-Which is that, why is it that the one thing that is common to all human beings, ability to reason and to speak indeed that which is most divine in us, that which connects us to the gods, why is it that we so frequently misuse or abuse this very divine gift that we, all have?
-Why do we use it for deceit and fraud?
-Or why do we not use this divine gift seriously?
-And so I think that Cicero, which would ask us, "Yes, civic duty is very important, but reflect a little bit more seriously on who you're talking to and what exactly it is you mean to accomplish when you advocate a particular course of action."
-And I think in so doing, you might find yourself both happier privately and also it would contribute to the public happiness.
+[00:41:45] Scott Nelson: And, it's interesting that for us, we live in a world where we are surrounded by words even more so than in Cicero's time, and yet, one of the things that Cicero brings up at the beginning of his De Oratore applies even more forcefully in our day than it did in his time, which is that why is it that the one thing that is common to all human beings, the ability to reason and to speak, indeed, that which is most divine in us, that which connects us to the gods, why is it that we so frequently misuse or abuse this very divine gift that we all have?
+Why do we use it for deceit and fraud, or why do we not use this divine gift seriously?

+[00:42:27] Scott Nelson: I think that Cicero would ask us, "Yes, say civic duty's very important, but reflect a little bit more seriously on who you're talking to and what exactly it is you mean to accomplish when you advocate a particular course of action.
+And, I think in so doing, you might find yourself both happier privately and also it would contribute to the public happiness."

-[00:43:34] Jeffrey Rosen: Ah, crucially wise words.
-And just as you say, Cicero was so focused on audience, on what you're trying to accomplish.
-And you just introduce this really crucial reminder of the lost language of duties.
-Cicero did think that we have a duty to moderate our temper, and our expectations, and our thoughts, because it would align us with the harmonies of the universe and that's kind of fallen out of our discourse in a rights oriented age.
-Caroline Winterer, why did the language of duties fall out of the curriculum?
-In your amazing book, the Culture of Classicism, you trace the rise and fall of classical education between 1780 and 1910.
-After classical education fell out of the curriculum, character education persisted for a while in the McGuffey reader and the Columbian orator, which Lincoln-Douglas read selections from classical texts you know, in translation.
+[00:42:51] Jeffrey Rosen: Crucially, wise words and, just as you say, Cicero was so focused on audience, on what you're trying to accomplish, and you just introduced this really crucial reminder of the lost language of duties.
+Cicero did think that we have a duty to moderate our temper and our expectations and our thoughts, because it would align us with the harmonies of the universe, and that's kind of fallen out of our discourse in a rights-oriented age.

+[00:43:18] Jeffrey Rosen: Caroline Winterer, why did the language of duties fall out of the curriculum?
+In your amazing book, the Culture of Classicism, you traced the rise and fall of classical education between 1780 and 1910.
+After classical education fell out of the curriculum, character education persisted for a while in the McGuffy Reader and the Columbian Orator, which Lincoln and Douglas read selections from classical texts in translation.

-[00:44:28] Jeffrey Rosen: But in the 1960s, in particular, it seems like that fell out of the curriculum.
-And I'm just trying to understand why that happened.
-Obviously there were Supreme Court decisions that said that you can't teach religion appropriately which made it difficult to teach some of these texts.
-There was a new me generation, ethos of feeling good rather than being good.
+[00:43:45] Jeffrey Rosen: In the 1960s in particular, it seems like that fell out of the curriculum, and I'm trying to understand why that happened.
+Obviously, there were Supreme Court decisions that said that you can't teach religion, appropriately, which made it difficult to teach some of these texts.
+There was a new Me Generation ethos of feeling good rather than being good.
 But, why did this language of duties and character education fall out of the curriculum, and how do you find that students react to it when you teach these texts today?